deinal/infant-aagcn/README.md

 predict.py --model-dir results/jb-aagcn-coord --output-dir predictions
 ```

-The script select data segments based on the outcome in `metadata/combined.csv` where 0 to 1 is typical or at most minor impairment and 2 denotes MNI.
+The scripts above select data segments based on the outcome in `metadata/combined.csv` where 0 to 1 is typical or at most minor impairment and 2 denotes MNI.

 The `notebook/` folder contains Jupyter notebooks for the ML baseline, AAGCN graph inspection, rotation preprocessing and metrics calculation.